 You will see that the Fimera designers began with a plan.
 And it is clear that one of the objectives to be met was to ensure points of interest.
 These are apparent in the red chandelier in the dining area, the minimalist one red cushion on the sofa and high design wooden cabinetry in the kitchen.

 In the bedroom, the “I wouldn’t have believed it will work!” bed covering along the fabulous upholstered wallpaper are details that were obviously cleverly thought through.
 All to draw the eye to something completely different.

 Concentrate on a few walls.

 The wonderfully modern corrugated look red tiling in the cloakroom, the luxurious embossed tiling in the bathroom and the ingenious incorporation of the TV into a high design wall all add character and give a sense of superior craftsmanship.
 The point is – don’t go overboard.
 One or two, not all walls.
 I know it is hard.
 People find they can do tiling themselves, stock up on the right tools from online stores like Stonex and then go about tiling every corner possible in their home.
-It’s understandable – once you get on a roll you want to repeat, repeat.
+It’s understandable – once you get on a roll you want to repeat and repeat.
 A good designer knows when to draw the line.
 Speaking of tiling, if you’ve noticed that the grouting needs a little touch-up, it could be as simple as using a grout sealant to get the job done.